 Our Disability Support Team is made up of disability advisers, who provide advice and guidance for disabled students, and study support tutors who provide academic support, such as help with essay structure, grammar, punctuation and spelling.

-If you have a long-term medical condition, disability or specific learning difficulty, it is important you make yourself known to health and wellbeing to ensure you are aware of the support available to you.
-Many disabled students are entitled to university support provisions such as Individual Exam Arrangements and Equipment Loans (these pages are accessible through the student portal).
+If you have a long-term medical condition, disability or specific learning difficulty, it is important you make yourself known to health and wellbeing so they can advise of the support available to you as soon as you get here.
+Many students with disabilities are entitled to university support provisions such as Individual Exam Arrangements and Equipment Loans (these pages are accessible through the student portal).
 Some students may be eligible for Disabled Students Allowance (DSA) which fund additional support, such as mentoring and one-to-one study skills support.

 Easy to access appointments